 It is unlikely that you will get pregnant if you have sex during your period.
 This is because you have a few days before your ovulation, which decreases your chances of becoming pregnant.
-Avoid the ovulation days which are usually two weeks before your period.
-It is a good idea to speak to a fertility specialist to track your ovulation days, and schedule your intercourse accordingly.
+Avoid ovulation days, which are usually two weeks before your period.
+It is a good idea to speak to a fertility specialist to track your ovulation days and schedule your intercourse accordingly.

 4. Monitoring Cervical Discharge

 The cervical mucus method can be used to plan your family naturally.
-The cervical mucus method is based upon careful observation of your menstrual cycle’s mucus patterns.
+The cervical mucus method is based on careful observation of your menstrual cycle’s mucus patterns.